znck/znck.dev/src/blog/articles/2019-grammarly-in-code/readme.md

 <figcaption>Ack from Grammarly server for the start message</figcaption>
 </figure>

-After receiving the acknowledgment for the `start` action, the editor sends another message with `submit_ot` action.
+After receiving the acknowledgement for the `start` action, the editor sends another message with `submit_ot` action.
 The `submit_ot` action sends the contents of the document as payload.

 <figure data-type="code">